 With the goal of the unity of the multinational U.S. working class on the basis of class solidarity, the new government will work to eliminate white supremacy, racism and privilege as an immediate task, recognizing that this goal will not be achieved automatically or by decree.
-It will be prohibited to advocate any form of racism, xenophobia or national hatred.
+It will be prohibited to advocate any form of racism, xenophobia, national hatred or discrimination based on ability.

 - The socialist government will institute a program of reparations for the African American community to address the centuries of unpaid slave labor and super-exploitation.

 - The existing colonial relationships of the United States will be dissolved.
 Independence will be immediately granted to Puerto Rico with full reparations for colonial exploitation, and the right of free travel between the U.S. and Puerto Rico.
 Samoa, Guam, the Virgin Islands and Mariana Islands will be free to exercise their right to self-determination, up to and including independence, with reparations and the right to free travel between the former colonies and the U.S. mainland.
 Restitution, including the return of land stolen, will be provided for Native Nations.
 Further, the socialist government will reaffirm the right of Native Nations to self-determination, up to and including independence.

 - The socialist government will institute programs on the basis of proletarian internationalism to help overcome the ravages of U.S. imperialism that have exploited the people, resources and economies of other countries with an emphasis on sovereignty, solidarity, revolutionary assistance and reparations.

 - All U.S. workers will have the right to speak the language of their choosing.
 All government services and education will be provided with multilingual provisions.